 Vulnerable Children, Here and Around the World, Need Your Help

 Over the years, we have happily and eagerly used our networks to help families make donations directly to organizations, in-country orphanages, and causes they care about.
-Now, as our own mission has shifted to a humanitarian one - focused on moving children most in need out of orphanages, and foster care - every dollar of every contribution we receive is directed to our adoption services.
+Now, as our own mission has shifted to a humanitarian one - focused on moving children most in need out of orphanages, and into loving families - every dollar of every contribution we receive is directed to our adoption services.
 We believe this is where Spence-Chapin, and our donors' generous contributions, will have the greatest impact.

 To learn more about how you can make the biggest impact for children in orphanages abroad, please contact the Spence-Chapin Development office at 212-360-0204.